 Americans lose more than US$1 billion annually to various scams.
 The TTS team was charged with improving the USA.gov website to make it easier for these victims to report their situations and obtain assistance.
 Using HCD principles, the team invited 32 people who had previously contacted USA.gov about scams to a workshop to learn about their experiences.

-Based on insights from actual users, TTS created an easy-to-use chatbot to provide personalized experiences.
-Within a month after launch, the chatbot had handled more than 4,000 inquiries; seventy-eight percent of users had asked a question and received a satisfactory answer.
-Handling routine inquiries in this way allows contact center staff members to devote more time to more challenging issues.2 The lesson?
+Based on insights from actual users, TTS created an easy-to-use chatbot to provide personalised experiences.
+Within a month after launch, the chatbot had handled more than 4,000 inquiries; seventy-eight per cent of users had asked a question and received a satisfactory answer.
+Handling routine inquiries in this way allows contact centre staff members to devote more time to more challenging issues.2 The lesson?
 Getting the input of actual users can help make self-service simple.

 Not all tech solutions are created equal.
 Automated menus with confusing choices can be off-putting and frustrating.
 And customers who don’t speak a region’s primary language often have been ill-served by automation.